 During clinical trials, a single 400 mg dose of anidulafungin was inadvertently administered as a loading dose.
 No clinical adverse reactions were reported.
-In a study of 10 healthy subjects administered a loading dose of 260 mg followed by 130 mg daily, anidulafungin was well tolerated with no dose limiting toxicity; 3 of the 10 subjects experienced transient, asymptomatic transaminase elevations (≤3x Upper Limit of Normal (ULN)).
+No dose limiting toxicity was observed in a study of 10 healthy subjects administered a loading dose of 260 mg followed by 130 mg daily; 3 of the 10 subjects experienced transient, asymptomatic transaminase elevations ( $\leq$ 3 x Upper Limit of Normal (ULN)).